I’ve been making money online since I was 16 years old.

 1. Surveys and “get paid to” sites

-Back when I had a desk job, there were two websites I would check into every morning (one was Smile City, the other I forget).
-Basically you just earned points by answering a poll or doing a quick survey or clicking an ad.
+Back when I had a desk job, there were two websites I would check into every morning.
+They’re no longer active, but you earned points by answering a poll or doing a quick survey or clicking an ad.
 After you earned enough points, you got to cash out around $15 or so.
-Actually, one of the highlights of my day was trying to get a big points bonus on one of the daily games (sad, I know).
+Actually, one of the highlights of my day was trying to get a big points bonus on one of the daily games (how sad).

 To be clear, I don’t recommend becoming a full time survey monkey.
-These sites are the online equivalent of washing dishes; crappy, but better than nothing.
-But they can be good for quiet days in the hostels, and perfect for killing time in the cubicle 😉
+These sites are the online equivalent of washing dishes.
+Crappy, but better than nothing.
+But they can be good for quiet days in the hostels, sitting on the bus, keeping your fingers busy during Netflix.
+And probably the perfect option for killing time in the cubicle!

 P.S.
 I did actually get active on some sites again for “research purposes” (aka procrastinating) and racked up around $20 in around a week.
 I usually do it while lying in bed in the morning.
 Can’t say it works out to a great hourly rate, but it works.
 Check it out: